 You know just how much I love Moscow Mules.
 On top of being an easy cocktail, that you can enjoy any time of year, it’s one of the most versatile drinks you can make.

 I get straight-up vacation vibes from this recipe.
-The spiced rum gives me tropical vibes and I’m here for it.
+The spiced rum gives me tropical feels and I’m here for it.
 Grab your copper mug and fill it up with this rum mule recipe this weekend!

 The ginger beer, lime and mint of a basic Mule takes on a new flavor profile when spiced rum is added.